 Ethereum is getting closer to the second generation of its design, known as ETH 2.0.

 Ethereum 1.0, like Bitcoin, has used Proof of Work (PoW) for security and consensus.
-However, the Ethereum community will soon be transitioning away from PoW and will be implementing a Proof of Stake (PoS) algorithm for security and consensus.
+However, the Ethereum community will soon be transitioning away from PoW and will be implementing its own Proof of Stake (PoS) algorithm.
 We wrote about the tradeoffs for both approaches in a previous post.
 Check that out if you want to learn some more about the positives and negatives of PoW and PoS.

 Improved Accessibility and Scalability

-The Ethereum community wants to move to PoS because they see it as a superior way to scale Ethereum to the levels of usage, adoption, and performance its supporters are aiming for.
-The community also wants to make the barrier to participate in consensus and security much lower than it currently is within its PoW regime.
+The Ethereum community sees PoS as a superior way to scale Ethereum to the levels of usage, adoption, and performance its supporters are aiming for.
+The community also wants to make the barrier to participate in consensus and security much lower than it currently is within its current PoW paradigm.

 The barriers to be a PoW miner are quite steep for mature blockchains like Bitcoin and Ethereum.
 It’s very difficult for an individual or a small group of individuals without access to a lot of capital, expertise, and low electricity costs to be competitive miners.
 Proof of Stake lowers the barrier to participation by removing the need for expensive, specialized hardware and the need to access abundant, low cost electricity.
 Instead, validators (miners) will download the Ethereum 2.0 client software and put up at least 32 ETH (stake) for potential loss.
-This allows for greater involvement from a larger pool of participants, aiding in keeping the network decentralized.
+This opens the door to a larger pool of participants, aiding in keeping the network decentralized.
+Add in the development of staking pools and staking derivatives that allow holders with less than 32 ETH to participate in staking and you’ve opened the door to almost everyone to participate in at least a small way.

 PoS validators will be randomly selected to propose and attest to the validity of blocks on the Ethereum blockchain.
 Honest validators will be rewarded with new ETH and transaction fees.
 If a validator is dishonest or incompetent, all or some of their staked ETH will be slashed.
 Economic rewards for good behavior, economic punishments for bad behavior.